SudhanshuShanker/PAGS_maker/README.md

 <img src="https://github.com/SudhanshuShanker/PAGS_maker/blob/main/Extra/figures/PSI_manual.png" alt="drawing" width="700"/>

-**For clustering we have given more preference to matching minima rather than maxima.
+**For clustering we have given more priority to match minima rather than maxima.

 **Extra steps for $\omega$**